Lent: A Rookie Anglican Guide

 Check out these Anglican Compass posts on common Lenten disciplines:

-Regarding the history of lenten fasting, the ODCC notes,
+Regarding the history of Lenten fasting, the ODCC notes,

 During the early centuries the observance of the fast was very strict.
 Only one meal a day, taken towards evening, was allowed, and flesh-meat and fish, and in most places also eggs and lacticinia [milk and dairy products], were absolutely forbidden.
 From the 9th cent. onwards in the W[est] the practice began to be considerably relaxed.

-Today, in the Roman Catholic Church, people are only obligated to fast on Ash Wednesday and Good Friday.
+Today, in the Roman Catholic Church, parishioners are only obligated to fast on Ash Wednesday and Good Friday.
 However, fasting from meat, fish, eggs, and dairy is still common in Eastern Churches.
+Now, in Western Churches:

 Lent is generally observed as a time of penance by abstaining from festivities, by almsgiving, and by devoting more than the usual time to religious exercises.
 Of recent years in the W[estern] Church more emphasis has been placed on these aspects than on physical fasting.